kodeMapper/pulseai-iot-ml-project/final_model.md

 | low        | 85%       | 80%        | 83%      |
 | mid        | 80%       | 84%        | 82%      |

+**Overall Accuracy: 83.3%**

 ---

 ### **Conclusion**

-Our final recommended model is an **XGBoost classifier, specifically tuned to maximize recall for high-risk patients.**
+Our final recommended model is an **XGBoost classifier with default parameters.**

-This model correctly identifies **87%** of all patients who are genuinely at high risk.
-While no model is perfect, this focus on recall ensures that we have built a system that prioritizes patient safety by significantly minimizing the chance of dangerous false negatives.
+This model correctly identifies **87%** of all patients who are genuinely at high risk, with an overall accuracy of **83.3%**.
+While no model is perfect, this performance ensures that we have built a system that prioritizes patient safety by significantly minimizing the chance of dangerous false negatives.

+**Key Takeaway:** Always compare tuned models against baseline models.
+In this case, the default XGBoost was superior and is our final choice.
 The `pulseai.py` script now contains the code for this final, optimized model.